AI4Bharat/Shoonya-Backend/README.md

 # Shoonya Backend (Updated with CI-CD and k8s support!)

-## Quick Start
+## Quick Start using `docker-compose` -

-The installation and setup instructions have been tested on the following platforms:

-- Docker
-- Docker-Compose
+### Pre-requisites:

-- Ubuntu 20.04
+- Docker (Setup Guide for docker on Ubuntu 20.04 can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)!)

-If you are using a different operating system, you will have to look at external resources (eg. StackOverflow) to correct any errors.
+- Docker-Compose (Setup Guide for docker-compose can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)!)

-### Using `docker-compose`
+### Build containers:

 In the base(root) folder of the repo, run following: